 TAGT awards summer scholarships to “identified” gifted students who are currently participating in a gifted program and who want to enrich their learning experience during the summer months.
 These scholarships are based upon merit, not financial need.
-All applicants will be notified of their status by April 25.

 - Multiple awards of up to $400 are given

-- 34 students were awarded TAGT Summer Scholarships in 2013
+- 39 students were awarded TAGT Summer Scholarships in 2014

 - Gifted students in grades K-12 are eligible

 - Scholarships may be used to attend academic or artistic programs during the summer months

 - Please note that for accounting purposes scholarship checks are made payable to both the program and the scholarship winner

 - Scholarship winners must complete and return the necessary paperwork by June 15 or the award will be forfeited.

 If you have any problems or questions during the application process, please contact TAGT at 512.499.8248.

 K-12 Summer Enrichment Programs (TAGT does not sponsor, endorse or produce any summer programs)